chen-zhuo-li/AcaWeb/content/home/experience.md

     description: |2-

       * Planned the project schedule and managed the research grant
-      * Developed Raspberry Pi programs and a IOS app
+      * Developed Raspberry Pi programs and an IOS app

 design: